brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 A program rarely needs to wait unless it is updating an animation or checking to see if an asychronous action has been completed.

 ### Promises

+Promises are instances of the Promise class and are used to handle asynchronous actions.
+The big thing to note about promises is that they will either *resolve* or *reject*.
+When a promise resolves, it makes the results of an asynchronous action available to all the code that needs it, and when a promise rejects, it denotes there there was an issue in the asynchronous computation.